LZTek-io/LTek-io/docs/en/Basics/2 Navigation in Sightline.md

-# 1 Navigating in Sightline.
+# 2 Navigation in Sightline
 ### There are five core tools we use to navigate within Sightline:
 1. Apps
 2. Dashboards